jruels/adv-azure-classpage/labs/04-aad-users/index.md

 # Lab 4b: AAD Users
-Add new users or delete existing users from your Azure Active Directory (Azure AD) organization.
+Add new users or delete existing users from your Entra ID organization.

 ## Add a new user
 You can create a new user using the Azure Active Directory portal.